arnetheduck/nlvm/README.md

 * similar command line options are supported (just change `nim` to `nlvm`!)
 * `C` header files are not used - the declaration in the `.nim` file needs to be accurate
-* If your program has `{.compile.}` dependencies, these work as usual but require a corresponding compiler to be installed (ie clang, gcc)

 Test coverage is not too bad either: